saibezugam/saibezugam.github.io/_posts/2025-11-02-from-devices-to-algorithms-to-hardware-my-neuromorphic-path.md

 2) **Adapt the algorithm.** Don’t force abstraction on the physics; nudge the learning to fit the substrate.
 3) **Prove it in hardware.** Loihi, FPGA, or RTL/layout—something you can poke and measure.

 Today I’m extending characterization beyond RRAM (including **eFlash**) and pushing toward reusable, **device-aware spiking IP** that can sit comfortably in a modern SoC.
-I’m also packaging the tools so others can reproduce and build on top—because good science that nobody can rerun isn’t very useful.
+I’m also packaging the tools so others can reproduce and build on top.

-If this intersection—**device → algorithm → hardware**—is where you live too, I’d love to compare notes.

 — **Sai**